Nonlinear Tripartite Coupling of Trapped Electrons with Magnons in a Hybrid Quantum System: Results and Discussion

-As shown in Fig.~\ref{FIG1}(a), the YIG micromagnetic sphere is positioned directly above the trapped electron using a support device.
+To enable coupling between the electron and a magnonic system, a YIG sphere is positioned directly above the trapped electron [Fig.~\ref{FIG1}(a)].
 The stray field around the YIG magnetic sphere is small enough not to affect the properties of solid Ne.
 The radius of the YIG sphere is denoted as $R_K$, and the distance from its surface to the trapped electron is $d_K$.
-By applying a biased magnetic field $B_K$, the YIG sphere is magnetized to saturation, and a variety of long-lived spin-wave modes exist.
-Here, we focus on the lowest-order spin-wave mode, the Kittel mode, where all spins precess with the same amplitude and phase.
-The spin wave in the YIG sphere follows the LLG equation, and by applying the canonical quantization method, we can derive the magnon quanta with a free Hamiltonian $\hat{H}_K=\omega_K\hat{s}_K^\dagger\hat{s}_K$, where the resonance frequency is defined as $\omega_K=\gamma_e B_K$, and $\hat{s}_K$ ($\hat{s}_K^\dagger$) are the annihilation (creation) operators of the magnon.
+An external bias field $B_K$ saturates the magnetization of the YIG sphere, supporting long-lived spin-wave modes, among which we focus on the lowest-order Kittel mode with uniform precession across the sphere.
+The spin-wave quasiparticle (magnon) is described by the free Hamiltonian $\hat{H}_K = \omega_K \hat{s}_K^\dagger \hat{s}_K$, where the resonance frequency is given by $\omega_K = \gamma_e B_K$~\cite{2020GonzalezBallesteroP125404125404,2020GonzalezBallesteroP9360293602,SM}.
+Here, $\hat{s}_K$ and $\hat{s}_K^\dagger$ represent the annihilation and creation operators of the magnon, respectively.